mwc360/mwc360.github.io/_posts/2026-02-04-Creating-your-first-Spark-Job-Definition.md

 # Putting It All Together

-A typical SJD entry point ends up looking something like this:
+A typical SJD entry point ends up looking something like this _(`my_elt_package` contains the the locally built and tested business logic, transformations, etc.)_:

 ```python
 from pyspark.sql import SparkSession